noiseprotocol/noise_spec/noise.md

 payloads will occur if a shared secret key has been established, either from a pre-shared key, or from the output of handshake DH calculations.

-Transport messages consist solely of an encrypted payload.
+A transport message consists solely of an encrypted payload.

-4. Crypto algorithms and `cipherstate` objects
+4. Crypto algorithms and objects
 ================================================

-A Noise protocol depends on **DH parameters** and **cipher parameters**.
+A Noise protocol depends on **DH parameters** and **symmetric crypto parameters**.
 The DH parameters specify the Diffie-Hellman function, which will typically be ECDH over some elliptic curve.
-The cipher parameters specify the symmetric crypto algorithms.
+The symmetric crypto parameters specify the symmetric crypto algorithms (cipher, hash function, and key derivation function).

-During a Noise handshake, the output from successive DH calculations will be mixed into a secret key (**`k`**).
-This secret key is used to encrypt static public keys and handshake payloads, and will also be used to derive the keys that encrypt transport messages.
+During a Noise handshake, the output from calculations will be mixed into a secret key (**`k`**).
+This secret key is used to encrypt static public keys and handshake payloads, and will be used to derive the keys that encrypt transport messages.

 During a Noise handshake, when static public keys and handshake payloads are transmitted their plaintext will be mixed into a hash value (**`h`**).
 This